Content Information

 - Being on vacation or out of town

 You are required to search for and accept suitable work, unless this requirement is waived.
-Factors used to determine if the job offer is acceptable include wage, length of unemployment, working conditions and job duties.
+To determine if a job offer is suitable, factors such as wage, length of unemployment, working conditions, and job duties are considered.

-The wage requirements for determining if work is suitable are calculated using the wages earned in the high quarter of the base period.
-The highest quarter of the base period is divided by 13 (the number of weeks in a quarter) to calculate the average weekly wage (AWW).
+Wage requirements are based on your earnings in the highest quarter of your base period.
+The total earnings for that quarter are divided by 13 (the number of weeks in a quarter) to calculate the average weekly wage (AWW).

-A job offer may be considered suitable if the offered wages are at or above the following percentages of the AWW:
+A job offer may be considered suitable if the wages offered meet or exceed certain percentages of the AWW:

 - 100 percent if work is offered during the week that the claim is established or during the first week of a claim